-Every pass-through entity (PTE) doing business in Virginia or having income from Virginia sources is required to file a return of income for each taxable year with the Department of Taxation.
+Every PTE doing business in Virginia or having income from Virginia sources is required to file a Form 502 for each taxable year.

-Pass-through entities include Subchapter S corporations, general partnerships, limited partnerships, limited liability partnerships (LLPs), limited liability companies (LLCs), electing large partnerships and business trusts.
-A pass-through entity is any entity that is recognized as a separate entity for federal income tax purposes and the owners of which report their distributive or pro rata shares of the entity's income, gains, losses, deductions and credits on their own income tax returns.
-Unlike ordinary corporations ("C" corporations), a pass-through entity typically does not pay income tax itself; rather, the entity's income and related items are reported by the owners on their personal returns and the tax is computed and paid at the owner level.
+Pass-through entities include S corporations, general partnerships, limited partnerships, limited liability partnerships (LLPs), limited liability companies (LLCs), electing large partnerships and business trusts.
+A PTE is any entity that is recognized as a separate entity for federal income tax purposes and the entity's owners report their distributive or pro rata shares of the entity's income, gains, losses, deductions and credits on their own income tax returns.
+Unlike C corporations, a PTE typically does not pay income tax itself; rather, the entity's income and related items are reported by the owners on their personal returns and the tax is computed and paid at the owner level.
 Estates and trusts that file Virginia Form 770 are not subject to the Form 502 filing requirements.

-An owner of a pass-through entity may be an individual, a corporation, a partnership or any other type of entity that is treated as a shareholder, partner or other member of a pass-through entity for federal income tax purposes.
+An owner of a PTE may be an individual, a corporation, a partnership or any other type of entity that is treated as a shareholder, partner or member of a PTE for federal income tax purposes.

-An owner of a pass-through entity may itself be a pass-through entity and have other pass-through entities as its owners so that income, gains, losses and deductions may pass through several levels of ownership before reaching an owner that is actually taxable.
-All pass-through entities subject to filing in Virginia must file their own returns regardless of the ownership hierarchy that may exist.
-There are no "consolidated" or "multilevel" pass-through entity returns.
-See Page 4 for information regarding filing a unified return for nonresident individual owners.
+An owner of a PTE may itself be a PTE and have other passthrough entities as its owners so that income, gains, losses and deductions may pass through several levels of ownership before reaching an owner that is taxable.
+All pass-through entities that are subject to filing in Virginia must file their own returns regardless of the ownership hierarchy.
+There are no "consolidated" or "multilevel" PTE returns.

-A pass-through entity has Virginia source income if it has:
+A PTE has Virginia source income if it has:

-- 1. Any items of income, gain, loss or deduction related to either: - a) the ownership of real or tangible personal property in Virginia, or - b) a business, trade, profession or occupation carried on in Virginia; OR - 2.
-Any income or gain from intangible property to the extent such property is used by the entity in a business, trade, profession or occupation in Virginia.
+- Any items of income, gain, loss or deduction related to either: - a) the ownership of real or tangible personal property in Virginia, or - b) a business, trade, profession or occupation carried on in Virginia; OR - Any income or gain from intangible property to the extent that such property is used by the entity in a business, trade, profession or occupation carried on in Virginia.

-If a pass-through entity does not conduct its entire business within Virginia, then it will determine the Virginia-source portion of its total income through allocation and apportionment.
-(See Page 2 for more information on allocation and apportionment.)
+If a PTE does not conduct its entire business within Virginia, then it will determine the Virginia-source portion of its total income through allocation and apportionment.
+See Page 9 of the Form 502 instructions for more information on allocation and apportionment.
 In general, a non-Virginia entity will have income from Virginia sources if it has enough activity or presence in Virginia to make any apportionment factor (property, payroll or sales) positive.
-It may therefore be deemed to have Virginia-source income under the apportionment formulas even if no specific portion of its gross or net income is separately identifiable as being derived directly from Virginia.
+Therefore, it may be deemed to have Virginia-source income under the apportionment formulas even if no specific portion of its gross or net income is separately identifiable as being derived directly from Virginia.